BoraComert/Bora-DSA210-Project/README.md

 ## Future Work

-Unsupervised learning can be implemented
+Unsupervised learning can be implemented.

+Online reviews about Turkey and Istanbul can be explored.